 An impressive four NFTS graduates have been selected for BAFTA’s prestigious new programme, BAFTA Elevate, a series of bespoke programmes that elevate individuals from under-represented groups to the next stage of their career.

-Directing Fiction MA graduates, Alicia Duffy, Christiana Ebohon-Green and Emma Sullivan and Script Development alumna, Cathy Brady have been selected for this year’s programme, which is focussing on female directors seeking to progress in high end television and features.
+Directing Fiction MA graduates, Alicia Duffy, Christiana Ebohon-Green, Emma Sullivan and Cathy Brady have been selected for this year’s programme, which is focussing on female directors seeking to progress in high end television and features.

 The aim of the programme is to help to address the gap between 50/50% male/female film school graduates and 87/13% male/female industry directing hires and producers’ desire to hire female directors but saying that they are often hard to find.
 The programme includes networking introductions, mentoring and expert workshops.

 The series of programmes are a result of research carried out in partnership with Creative Skillset and the BFI, to examine the career success factors of film, television and games practitioners from under-represented groups.